Ludovic Blas: Rennes

 On 5 July 2023, Blas joined fellow Ligue 1 side Rennes for a reported fee of €15 million.

 International career

 Born in France, Blas is of Martiniquais descent.
 He is a youth international for France, having played up to the France U20s.

 Style of play

 Blas is a technically gifted winger known for his close control in confined spaces and spell-binding skill in 1v1 situations.
-Despite standing at about 5’11, is capable of competing aerially.

 During his spell at EA Guingamp under Jocelyn Gourvennec Blas was often played in midfield double pivots to organize the second phase of build-up and evade pressure in dangerous areas, he also played as wingback in Gourvennec's 5–3–2.
 Under Antoine Kombouaré, Blas played on the wing, in a midfield two and a midfield three, and behind the striker.

 Due to his qualities he has been compared to Riyad Mahrez.